Higher dimensional generalizations of the Thompson groups via higher rank graphs: Introduction

+The groups we have constructed also arise as the topological full groups of certain kinds of topological groupoids.
+This is proved in Section 8.
+Specifically, we apply the theory of noncommuative Stone duality, a summary of which can be found in \cite{Lawson2022}, to the Boolean inverse monoids we have constructed.
+Under non-commutative Stone duality, Boolean inverse monoids are related to a class of \'etale groupoids and the groups of units of the Boolean inverse monoid are the topological full groups of the associated \'etale groupoids.
+In the countably infinite case, the \'etale groupoids associated to our Boolean inverse monoids are Hausdorff \'etale topological groupoids which are effective, minimal and have a space of identities homeomorphic to the Cantor space.
+This implies, in particular, that in this case our group is isomorphic to a subgroup of the group of self-homeomorphisms of the Cantor space.

-Under non-commutative Stone duality, our Boolean inverse monoids are related to Hausdorff \'etale topological groupoids which are effective, minimal and have a space of identities homeomorphic to the Cantor space.
-By \cite[Theorem~3.10]{Matui2015}, our group is therefore a complete invariant for the \'etale groupoid.
-This suggests that both the homology of the groupoid, and the $K$-groups of its $C^{\ast}$-algebra should be interesting group-theoretically.
-This theme is developed in Sections~7 and 8.
-Section 7 develops the invariants of the groups depending on the 1-skeleton of the $k$-graph.
-Section 8 deals with explicit constructions of infinite families of pair-wise non-isomorphic $k$-graphs, for every $k \geq 2$.
-Using the invariants of the Section 8 we show that the corresponding groups are non-isomorphic as well.
+By \cite[Theorem~3.10]{Matui2015}, our group is therefore a complete invariant for the corresponding \'etale groupoid.
+This suggests that both the homology of the groupoid, and the $K$-groups of its $C^{\ast}$-algebra, should be interesting group-theoretically.
+This theme is developed in Section~9 and leads onto Section 10, where we construct some examples.
+Specifically, using the invariants of Section 9, we show that the corresponding groups are non-isomorphic as well.
 In particular, they are not isomorphic to the known examples of groups $nV$ for $n\geq 2$.

-We begin this paper by considering more general categories than the higher rank graphs, such as those in \cite{JS2014, JS2018}.

 \begin{itemize}

 \item $I(X,\tau)$ the inverse semigroup of all partial homeomorphisms between the open subsets of the topological space $(X,\tau)$.
 When $X$ is endowed with the discrete topology, we simply denote this inverse semigroup by $I(X)$, the symmetric inverse monoid on the set $X$.
 Section~2.1.